 Eligibility criteria:

-- You should either belong to EBC or OBC.
+Applicants should either belong to EBC or OBC.

-- For OBC candidates, total family income shall not exceed INR 8 Lakh per annum.
+For OBC candidates, total family income shall not exceed INR 8 Lakh per annum.

-- For EBC candidates, total family income shall not exceed INR 5 Lakh per annum.
+For EBC candidates, total family income shall not exceed INR 5 Lakh per annum.

 Procedure:

-- After securing admission to a recognized Indian or foreign university, you are required to file an application asking the bank to avail your loan under this scheme.
+After securing admission to a recognized Indian or foreign university, you are required to file an application asking the bank to avail your loan under this scheme.

-- After submission of the required documents, the bank will process the application and forward it to the Ministry of Social Justice and Empowerment.
+After submission of the required documents, the bank will process the application and forward it to the Ministry of Social Justice and Empowerment.

-- The Ministry of Social and Justice Empowerment will either accept or decline your application.
+The Ministry of Social and Justice Empowerment will either accept or decline your application.

 Eligibility criteria:

-- You should have secured admission to a recognized Indian/foreign university.
+Applicants should have secured admission to a recognized Indian/foreign university.

-- Your total family income shall not exceed INR 4.50 Lakh per annum.
+Applicant’s total family income shall not exceed INR 4.50 Lakh per annum.

 Procedure:

-- The process for CSIS begins from the respective bank from where the loan is to be sanctioned.
+The process for CSIS begins from the respective bank from where the loan is to be sanctioned.

-- Required documents are to be attached to the form and the process is taken further by the bank.
+Required documents are to be attached to the form and the process is taken further by the bank.

-Through this loan scheme, students can get up to INR 15 Lakh for overseas study.
-This scheme is available for professional courses at graduate, post-graduate, and diploma levels.
-Read more.
+Education loan for study abroad by the Gujarat government offers a 100% interest subsidy to economically weaker students from Gujarat who wish to pursue higher studies abroad.
+Through this govt education loan for abroad studies by the Indian government without collateral scheme, students can get up to INR 15 Lakh for overseas study.
+This govt education loan scheme is available for professional courses at graduate, post-graduate, and diploma levels.

 Eligibility criteria:

-- You must have secured at least 60% in your 12th grade.
+Applicants must have secured at least 60% in your 12th grade.

-- The total family income should be less than or equal to INR 6 Lakh annually.
+The total family income should be less than or equal to INR 6 Lakh annually.

-- The interest subsidy under this scheme will not be available to the students who have left study in the middle of the curriculum or have been expelled from the institutions.
+The interest subsidy under this scheme will not be available to the students who have left study in the middle of the curriculum or have been expelled from the institutions.

-4. Padho Pardesh Scheme
+Padho Pardesh Scheme:

 Please note that this scheme has been discontinued by the Government of India.